 This is also why sometimes you can find a long queue.

-For all the other buildings of Santa Maria del Fiore complex, you need a ticket.
-It’s a cumulative one costing 15 euro and valid for two days.
+For all the other buildings of the Santa Maria del Fiore complex, you need a ticket.
+It’s a cumulative one costing 15 euros and valid for two days.

 3. Don’t miss the Crypt below the Cathedral